 Why Pushkar is the best city in India?
 I can come up with many reasons, but along my journey through the Northeast of India I have been advised to travel to Pushkar numerous times by fellow travellers.
-Travellers and locals recommended me to hit the road as soon as possible and drive to this peaceful sandy town in the province of Rajasthan.
-It has to be said, Pushkar definitely is among my favourite cities in India now.
+Travellers and locals recommended me to hit the road to Pushkar as soon as possible and drive to this peaceful sandy town in the province of Rajasthan.
+It has to be said, Pushkar definitely is among my favourite cities in India now and in 2017 I went back here again.

 With the holy lake being the city center there is lots of Hindi culture to be seen and to experience in Pushkar.
 If you believe the myth, the god Brahma created the city and its artificial lake by dropping a lotus flower on the ground.
 The Temple of Flower is the place where you can witness the morning ritual and appears to be the only Brahma temple in the world.
 This town is a spiritual refugee from chaotic India.
 See the temples enjoy the lake, hike in the surrounding hills and most of all enjoy the laid-back vibe!